Charlie and the Bhoys: Charity work

 The band were the first to fund the charity for the Celtic legend Tommy Burns.
 A five-figure sum was donated to the newly formed charity.

 The band auctioned (1 of only 2) 20th anniversary banners in 2010 through eBay/Oxfam for the Haiti earthquake disaster.
 Paul Morrison of Condorrat, Cumbernauld won with a top bid of £255.
 Paul is now the only person outside the band to have this banner, the other one will always remain with the band.

 In September 2009, the band wrote a song on behalf of friends and family of the late Kevin McDaid who was killed in Coleraine.
 The song was placed on IndieStore as a download which shot to number 1 in the IndieStore charts.
 All proceeds were donated to the family.

 In New York in 2007, the band appeared for the local Celtic Supporters Clubs to raise $5000 which was donated to the Glasgow Cancer Hospice.

 The band were honoured back in 2004 to head over to Sligo to headline an event to help raise money for the Brother Walfrid Statue.
-The band also helped the James Connolly Johnstone CSC with gigs in Bothwell for the (Jinky) Jimmy Johnstone statue in Viewpark, North Lanarksire, Scotland.
+The band also helped the James Connolly Johnstone CSC with gigs in Bothwell for the (Jinky) Jimmy Johnstone statue in Viewpark, North Lanarkshire, Scotland.

 In 2001, with The Brazen Head, a night was arranged with a selected audience for Bobby Murdoch.
 Bobby was the first Lisbon Lion to die.
 With guests including Billy McNeill and Tony Roper £12,000 was raised for Bobby's family.